yasnanayabkhi/ME-120-Final-Project/README.md

 - Prompts - “I want you to generate me a script to generate plots based on files given here.
 I made an index.ndx that gave group 21 LIG_heavy, protein stability was given by rmsd_FtsZ.xvg, ligand binding stability was given by rmsd_LIG.xvg, protein-ligand interaction energy was given by interaction_energy.xvg, hydrogen bonds given by hbond_protein_lig.xvg, radius of gyration was given by gyrate.xvg, contacts/packing was given by gmx mindist -s md.tpr -f md_fit.xtc -n index.ndx, SASA (burial) was given by sasa.xvg, RMSF was given by rmsf.xvg, cluster analysis was given by rmsd-clus.xpm and rmsd-dis.xvg, also did center of mass, I have attached all the files for reference”
 - Output - “Here is the script for generating all the plots from the protein-ligand MD simulation, it is called plot.py.
 - Modifications - Did not modify output.
 It had given proper graphs usable for the project.
 - Verification - Tested code by running the plot.py and made sure the generated plots & means made sense for the data when looking into the .xvg files.
-Double checked the numbers had made sense.
+Double checked the numbers which were concluded to make sense.

 # Use 3
 - Tool - Claude Haiku 4.5 via claude.ai, April 2026